 You can calculate crash rate for any period, but let’s go for 24 hours:

 No. of crashes in past 24 hours / no. of sessions in past 24 hours * 100

 If users launched your app 400 times in the past 24 hours and it crashed 50 times, you’ve got a crash rate of 12.5% and you should do some optimization or bug fixing.

 Security will often be one of the biggest concerns for your clients, so you need to track how safe it is for them to rely on your product.
 In fact, endpoint security is usually so vital that your software will probably not be allowed to interact with other systems if it doesn’t reach a certain standard, usually represented by endpoint incidents.

-This metric tells you how many endpoints, or devices (workstations, portable devices – anything that runs your software), have experienced a virus infection, incursion, or other security failure over a particular period of time.
+This metric tells you how many endpoints, or devices (workstations, portable devices - anything that runs your software), have experienced a virus infection, incursion, or another security failure over a particular period of time.
 Low endpoint incident numbers and fast response times on the part of your maintenance team are crucial for reassuring your customers that you take security seriously.